 A slab of belly beginning its journey into streaky bacon.

-They didn't waste much time getting out of the trailer and exploring their new home and have settled in well.
+They didn't waste much time getting out of the trailer and exploring their new home.

 Ultimately they too have gone for slaughter and the meat has been amazing.